-The representation of an individual or a group of people within a physical and abstract space such as society within a territory plays a significant role in how this individual (or group) is perceived and understood.
+Using these terms correctly is vital to understanding the reality of individuals, especially for refugees as it creates confusion and takes away attention from these people who require-and are entitled to-recognised legal protections.
+By merging these two terms, the society within a territory plays a significant role in how this individual (or group) is perceived and understood.
 However, this is merely one side of the discursive power of representation, as it also has a profound effect on how an individual (or group) positions itself on an emotional level within a physical or abstract space.
 Physical space can be understood as territory, "based on two components: a frontier that separates outside territories and the lands inside" such as the nationstate (Middelhoff 2015, 1).
 Thus, the societal and historical context of each nation-state plays a crucial role in how representation is perceived and reproduced in the public.
 Consequently, frames and labels have to be evaluated in the context in which they are constructed and produced and are not interchangeable nor generalizable, but highly subjective, arbitrary and unstable interregnums of meaning within certain situations.
-The RMC, for example, presents such an interregnum of meaning in the refugee discourse in both Germany and France respectively.
-To understand political actions to close borders during the RMC in France and in Germany as part of a response to public discourse of refugees, it is helpful to explore labels and frames as cornerstones of public discourse in more detail.
+The RMC, for example, presents such an interregnum of meaning in the refugee discourse in both Germany and close borders during the RMC in France and in Germany as part of a response to public discourse of refugees, it is helpful to explore labels and frames as cornerstones of public discourse in more detail.